tlgtmc/numberConverter/README.md

 ## Controller

-Currently, the application provides a GET method with the following endpoint:
+The application provides an endpoint to process the conversion:

-    localhost:7101/convert/to/roman
+    GET localhost:7101/convert/to/roman

 Request param dto: